wri/global-pasture-watch/ggc-30m/README.md

-# Global Grassland Dynamics maps at 30m
+# Global grassland class and extent maps at 30m

 This dataset was based on
 * Multiple Earth Observation (EO) data such as [GLAD Landsat ARD-2](https://glad.geog.umd.edu/ard/home), [MOD11A2](https://lpdaac.usgs.gov/products/mod11a2v006/), [MCD19A2](https://lpdaac.usgs.gov/products/mcd19a2v006/), digital terrain model derivatives and distance maps of accessibility, roads, and water;